 Perseveration can be treated through behavioural and cognitive training in a structured environment, and possibly by group therapy or medication.

 How others can help

-As with most aspects of a brain injury, the making good lifestyle choices will make the symptoms of perseveration easier to manage:
+As with most aspects of a brain injury, staying healthy can help make the symptoms of perseveration easier to manage:

 avoid alcohol or limit your intake